telliott99/MyUnix/git2-usage.rst

     7fb86780e7f117cae27c76dec1c7080eb1ee8814 initial project version
     >

+It is actually very hard to lose information from a repository.
+That's why accidentally publishing sensitive items there (SSH keys, for example) is generally not a recoverable error.

 **hotfix example**

-This example comes from the Scott Chacon book.
-Read about it there (I've put the code below just to document what happened when I worked through the example).
+This second example also comes from the Scott Chacon book.
+You should probably just read about it there (I've put the code below to document what happened when I work through the example).

 http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging